martinozanetti/martinozanetti.github.io/index.md

 [martino.zanetti@gmail.com](mailto:martino.zanetti@gmail.com)
 [martino.zanetti@studenti.unimi.it](mailto:martino.zanetti@studenti.unimi.it)

-I am a physicist at the University of Milan and I am currently studying Environmental Physics and Plasma Physics.
+I am a physicist at the University of Milan and I am currently studying Plasma Physics.
+I aim to work in the field of superconductors and accelerators physics.

+Other fields of interest are electronics, laser physics, computer programming and processes automation, Monte Carlo methods applied to statistical physics and physics of complex systems, environmental physics and energy supply issues, nuclear fusion.
+Since I am a practical person, during my studies (and life in general) I focused on laboratories and know-how skills training.

-If you want to know more about me or read my **CV**, see this [page](https://martinozanetti.github.io/aboutme/).
+If you want to know more about me or read my **CV**, visit [this page](https://martinozanetti.github.io/aboutme/).